 Typical breakfast offerings, meanwhile, range from freshly whipped up smoothies to avocado and bacon on sourdough, or a cooked breakfast served just as you like it.

 6. Merchants Manor

 Best for: Country house coastal living

-Discover more of the best spa breaks in Cornwall.
+Discover more of the best spa breaks in Cornwall in my guide.

 7. Carbis Bay Estate